Timing of breastfeedingBreastfeeding pattern; Nursing frequency

 During the first month:

-- Most babies breastfeed every 1 and 1/2 to 2 and 1/2 hours, day and night, during the first month.
+- Most babies breastfeed every 1 and 1/2 to 2 and 1/2 hours, day and night.

-- Breast milk is digested more quickly than formula.
+- Babies digest breast milk more quickly than formula.
 Breastfeeding babies need to eat often.

 During growth spurts:

 - Your baby will have a growth spurt at around 2 weeks, and then at 2, 4, and 6 months.

 - Your baby will want to nurse a lot.
 This frequent nursing will increase your milk supply and allow for normal growth.
 Your baby may nurse every 30 to 60 minutes, and stay at the breast for longer periods of time.